Compare AdWords Express and Google Ads

-Because using both AdWords and AdWords Express can complicate your ad management and cause your ads to compete against each other, using only one of these advertising tools at a time is recommended.
+Because using both Google Ads and AdWords Express can complicate your ad management and cause your ads to compete against one another, using only one of these advertising tools at a time is recommended.

-Both AdWords and AdWords Express allow you to increase the number of times and the number of places where your business info appears.
+Both Google Ads and AdWords Express allow you to increase the number of times and the number of places where your business info appears.
 With either advertising product, you can use targeted messaging in your ads to attract and engage potential customers.

 Below, we describe both products to help you find the best option for your business.
 Click either product name to read a brief overview.AdWords Express